 Obvious Beta: A criticism among some fans and reviewers, citing Executive Meddling on Sega's part to have the game released earlier than originally intended.
 That said, patches are already moving the game into the right direction, making significant tweaks and improvements on the gameplay.

 Played straight with Pontus and Macedon, which were secondary factions in the original game (though they could be unlocked with some editing skill).
 The (Royal) Scythians have also been promoted from the first game as a DLC faction in the Nomadic Tribes Culture Pack, as well as the Roxolani, who featured in the Barbarian Invasion expansion.
+The Pirates and Raiders DLC also added the the Odrysian Kingdom and Tylis factions, who comprised the former Thrace faction.

 Various mods can make all factions playable in the main campaign.